2nd International student competition game

 - 30th January: acceptance of the teams and approval of the projects topics

-- End of May 2018 (date to be decided): Final presentation of all the projects at the FoodFactory-4-Us- Virtual workshop in presence of industry and multiplayer representatives and nomination of the 2 winning teams
+- 7 June 2018: Final presentation of all the projects at the FoodFactory-4-Us- Final Virtual workshop in presence of industry and multiplayer representatives and nomination of the 2 winning teams (Programme can be found at the bottom of the page).

 At the registration, teams are required to include: name of the team, team coordinator and members, title of the project and main objectives (max 350 characters); tutor name (if any).